 And, today - and every single day - we are celebrating girls like Malala around the world.
 The crew here at Ethnotek have traveled to villages around the world and have seen and celebrated the incredible artisans we work with, many of which are women who are experts at their craft - and for that, we are blessed.
 Recently we were talking to a member of the Tribe who visited master weaver Vankar Shamji, of Bhujodi-Gujarat, India where the India 8 THREAD is woven.
 She shared beautiful insights gained from her experience, notably that the weaving process starts and ends with the women of the village.
 To me, this was poetic.
 It's special.
 The women have a very important role in the making of many of our textiles.
 And so we feel inclined to share these stories.
 Stories that empower the gals around the world.

-In reading this article, we came across an initiative deemed 10x10act.org that features an amazing film called 'Girl Rising'.
-10x10 is a feature film and global campaign with the message: Educating girls in the developing world will bring transformational change.
+In reading this article, we came across an initiative deemed Brave that features an amazing film called 'Girl Rising', that is a feature film and global campaign with the message: Educating girls in the developing world will bring transformational change.

 We just couldn't keep this beauty to ourselves (because remember, sharing is caring).

-This film tells the story of 10 girls from 10 countries, selected in consultation with 10 acclaimed women writers.
+This film tells the story of 9 unforgettable girls from 9 countries, selected in consultation with 9 acclaimed women writers.
 As the girls fight to get an education, the writers act as their voice which might otherwise not be heard.
 Each of these heroines is struggling to achieve against nearly impossible odds.
 These are stories of triumph, pain, courage, tragedy...and, above all, determination.

 10x10 - Educate Girls.
 Change the World.